holoviz-dev/nbsite/README.md

 ## About PyViz

-NBSite is part of the PyViz initiative for making Python-based visualization tools work well together.
+NBSite is a part of the PyViz initiative for making Python-based visualization tools work well together.
 See [pyviz.org](https://pyviz.org) for related packages that you can use with NBSite and [status.pyviz.org](https://status.pyviz.org) for the current status of each PyViz project.